Clinical Nutrition: Academic Programs

 Master of Science Clinical Nutrition: Graduation Requirements

-Once admitted into the MS in Clinical Nutrition program, students embark on a journey that entails the accumulation of 36 credit hours for graduation.
+Once admitted into the MS in Clinical Nutrition program, students must complete all coursework for graduation.
 Students must perform the following in order to graduate and have the degree conferred:

 - Maintain a cumulative GPA of 3.0 or greater